vitroid/genice-diffr/README.md

 ## Installation

+### System-wide installation

+(Not working)

     % pip install genice-diffr

 or

     % make install

+### Private installation

-or just copy the files in genice/formats into your local formats folder.
+Copy the files in genice/formats into your local formats folder of GenIce.

 ## Requirement